mcNets/Gpio.Driver.Simulator/README.md

 ## Gpio.Driver.Simulator

-If you are developing an IoT application based on [System.Device.Gpio](https://docs.microsoft.com/en-us/dotnet/api/system.device.gpio?view=iot-dotnet-1.5) library that uses IO digital signals, that driver allows you to develop and test your program without any device connected.
+If you are developing an IoT application based on [System.Device.Gpio](https://docs.microsoft.com/en-us/dotnet/api/system.device.gpio?view=iot-dotnet-1.5) library that uses IO digital signals, that driver allows you to develop and test your program without any connected device.
 You can get more information about System.Device.Gpio at [dotnet-iot](https://github.com/dotnet/iot) project.

 ***Gpio.Driver.Simulator*** inherits from [Gpio.Driver](https://docs.microsoft.com/en-us/dotnet/api/system.device.gpio.gpiodriver?view=iot-dotnet-1.5) class, and it can be passed as a parameter to a [Gpio.Controller](https://docs.microsoft.com/en-us/dotnet/api/system.device.gpio.gpiocontroller?view=iot-dotnet-1.5) as any other actual driver.